-Department of Health

-Provides support with NHS prescriptions, NHS dental treatment, eyesight tests, glasses and contact lenses, NHS wigs and fabric supports and assistance with travel to receive NHS treatment under the care of a consultant.

-General information on help with health costs is available from the Prescription Pricing Division of the NHS Business Services Authority on 0845 850 1166.

-Information about Tax Credit Exemption Certificates is available on 0845 609 9299.
+Department of Health Provides support with NHS prescriptions, NHS dental treatment, eyesight tests, glasses and contact lenses, NHS wigs and fabric supports and assistance with travel to receive NHS treatment under the care of a consultant.
+General information on help with health costs is available from the Prescription Pricing Division of the NHS Business Services Authority on 0845 850 1166 Information about Tax Credit Exemption Certificates is available on 0845 609 9299 .
 Please have your tax credit award notice ready so you can answer questions.
 This advice line does not deal with enquiries about tax credit applications or entitlement to a tax credit award.
 If you need health advice, please contact NHS Direct on 0845 46 47 (England and Wales) or NHS24 on 0845 4 24 24 24 in Scotland.
 Please note that these advice lines do not deal with tax credit enquiries.

-General information on applying for or entitlement to the Welfare Food Scheme is available on on 0845 850 1032.

-Information about applying for or entitlement to Healthy Start is available on 0845 607 6823

-Local Education Authority

-Provides general information about free school meals.
-See the Department for Education and Skills website to find out contact details for your Local Education Authority or information is available in your phone book

-- in England, Scotland and Wales under 'Local Education Authority' - in Northern Ireland under 'Education and Library Boards'.
+General information on applying for or entitlement to the Welfare Food Scheme is available on 0845 850 1032 Information about applying for or entitlement to Healthy Start is available on 0845 607 6823 Local Education Authority Provides general information about free school meals.
+See the Department for Education and Skills website at www.dfes.gov.uk/localauthorities/index.cfm?action=authority to find out contact details for your Local Education Authority or information is available in The Phone Book in England, Scotland and Wales under 'Local Education Authority' in Northern Ireland under 'Education and Library Boards'.